Strangemother/python-websocket-server/porthouse/notes.md

 Any existing connection in the room will not receive the replay events, as they already received them.
 Messages after the replay continue to all nodes as normal.

 For example a 'rendering' connection opens to serve A - Z actions.
 The listener recieves all.
 A new connection attends to recieve A-Z _after_ the messages are played.
 Node A and B are up-to-date.

+---

+A client id is `id(websocket)`, but is attached to a channel ID of the UUID client id All clients gain a UUID once processed; attached to the unique socket.
+Many sockets may use the same ID - known as "cloning"

+When a client send a message, its dispatched through the channels graph _from_ the UUID to the target.
+The graph machinery pushes the message to all _listeners_.
+If there are not listeners for a message (allocated by target uuid) the message dies in the void.